oils-for-unix/yaks/doc/yaks.md

     - well does comptime change that?
 You can generate types on the fly?
     - what about the lexer?
       - would you write a mini re2c?

+## Four Syntaxes for Yaks IR?

+- Typed Python (mycpp)
+- TypeScript subset -- stretch goal, but I like the Union types.
+I wonder if they can become Zephyr ASDL -> C++.
+- The Clojure- and WASM-inspired s-expression format can be typed directly
+- Tea -- a language woven into Oils / YSH

 ### ASDL Implemented with macros?